-Lindy Long Jones ('13) has qualified to compete in the 2020 Olympic Marathon Trials on February 29, 2020, in Atlanta, GA.
+Lindy Long Jones (Landmark Christian Class of 2013) has qualified to compete in the 2020 Olympic Marathon Trials on February 29, 2020, in Atlanta, GA.
 Jones ran her Olympic qualifying time this past fall at the Chicago Marathon.
 She will certainly have the love and support of the Landmark Christian community and her home state rooting for her during the 26.2-mile journey through many of the most historic sites in the metro Atlanta area.

 We have the responsibility in our elementary, middle, and high schools to introduce our students to nutrient-dense literature in our curriculum.
 Among the most valuable aspects of a good education include the nourishment of the literature we are feeding our students.
 No matter their reading level, a beneficial, nourishing history of global, enduring stories waits to be served to our students.

-The National Federation of State High School Association recognizes Coach Bill Thorn as National Boys Outdoor Track & Field Coach of the Year.
+The National Federation of State High School Association recognizes Landmark Christian School legend, Coach Bill Thorn as National Boys Outdoor Track & Field Coach of the Year.
 At the age of 89, Coach Thorn retired from Landmark Christian School spring 2019.